-- Early-Installment Weirdness: For Arthurian lore.
-Arthur isn't a king, Ambrosius is considered the most glorious king of the Britons instead, and there's no Merlin, no Guinever, no Table Round, no Grail, no Excalibur, and no Knights.
+- Early Installment Weirdness: Arthur isn't a king, Ambrosius is considered the most glorious king of the Britons instead, and there's no Merlin, no Guinevere, no Table Round, no Grail, no Excalibur, and no Knights.
 There's basically nothing of what defines Arthur in the writings of Chrétien de Troyes and Thomas Malory.

 - Offing the Offspring: Arthur's killing of his own son Amr.
 The circumstances are not explained, though.